syncfusion-content/xamarin-docs/Xamarin/Chat/Working with Chat.md

 ## Message LongPressed Event and Command

+The SfChat control comes with built-in SfChat.MessageLongPressed event and SfChat.MessageLongPressedCommand that will be fired upon long pressing a message.
+You can get the long pressed Message, and the interacted(long pressed) Point via the MessageLongPressedEventArgs as MessageLongPressedEventArgs.Message and MessageLongPressedEventArgs.Point respectively, in both the MessageLongPressed event handler and action of MessageLongPressedCommand.

 ### MessageLongPressed Event

-The SfChat.MessageLongPressed event will be triggered while long pressing on the messages with MessageLongPressedEventArgs properties as follows.

-*Message  : Gets the instance of the IMessage that was interacted with.
-*Position : Gets the touch position as point on the tapped message.

 {% tabs %}
 {% highlight xaml %}